PolymerSearch/apidocs/source/includes/embed.md

 # Embed

-Polymer generated app can be embed to create new boards (views), and browse/edit existing ones:
+A Polymer-generated app can be embedded to create new boards and to browse or edit existing ones.

 ## Generate an auth token

-This endpoint generates token to give authenticated access to embeded apps:
+This endpoint generates a token to provide authenticated access to embedded apps:

 ### HTTP Request